Soledad Miranda

 Sugar Colt

-In this spaghetti western filmed in Italy, Soledad plays a flirtatious barmaid who falls for the gunslinger Sugar Colt.
+In this spaghetti western filmed in Italy and Spain, Soledad plays a flirtatious barmaid who falls for the gunslinger Sugar Colt.
 Despite not liking him initially, she grows fond of him and by the end of the movie she is stowed away in his horsecart.
 Over 40 years after it was made, Sugar Colt was screened at the 2007 Venice Film Festival in a spaghetti western retrospective.
 Director Franco Giraldi and star Jack Betts were in attendance.
 Cinema Retro's John Exshaw spoke to Giraldi, who said of his film: "It's not perfect, not all.
 It is, I think, very naïve.
 But there are things I like...
 I have not seen it for years."
 He agreed that Soledad Miranda was good, adding "but she died very young."
 Star Jack Betts told me that Soledad "had a light in her eyes that assured me that I was going to have a terrific time working on this film."
 Visit the tribute section to read what else he said about Soledad.

-*Cervantes (1966)...Nessa
+*Cervantes (1967)...Nessa

 ...aka Les aventures extraordinaires de Cervantes; Cervantes: Der Abenteurer des Königs; The Young Rebel